mxz7/nypsi-website/src/routes/docs/economy/bankrob/+page.md

 ## lawyers

-lawyers reduce the maximum potential loss from robbing by 65%
+<ItemModal item="lawyer">lawyers</ItemModal> reduce the maximum potential loss from robbing by 65%

 ## how does the bank get its money